SENESCYT Registration for Professional Visas: Why Your Degree Might Be Rejected

 SENESCYT - the Secretaria de Educacion Superior, Ciencia, Tecnologia e Innovacion - is Ecuador's higher education authority.
 Think of it as the gatekeeper that decides whether your foreign degree has legal standing inside Ecuador.
 Until SENESCYT approves your degree, it does not exist in Ecuador's academic system, period.

 For the professional visa, SENESCYT registration is not optional.
-Article 41 of the Reglamento a la LOMH requires that your degree be registered with the competent Ecuadorian authority within three months of the visa being granted.
+The Reglamento a la LOMH (D.E.
+354, Art.
+76) requires both an apostilled professional degree and its registration with the competent national authority - which is SENESCYT.
+In practice, the Cancilleria enforces a three-month window after the visa is granted to complete this registration.
 Miss that deadline and your visa can be revoked.

 Here is where the pressure builds: you have a three-month window after visa approval to complete this registration.
 If you wait until after your visa is granted to start the process, you are betting that a government agency will move quickly.
 That is not a bet we recommend.